-If your child’s life is endangered or there are developmental risks to your child because of your ex’s boyfriend/girlfriend, it’s important to address the issue immediately.
-In fact, in Minnesota, if either parent makes specific allegations that parenting time by the other parent places the child(ren) in danger of harm, the court needs to schedule a hearing as soon as possible.
+If your ex’s boyfriend/girlfriend endangers your child’s life or development, address the issue immediately.
+In fact, in Minnesota, if either parent makes specific allegations that parenting time with the other parent places the child(ren) in danger of harm, the court needs to schedule a hearing as soon as possible.
 (Minnesota Statutes Chapter 518.175, Subdivision 5, D).

-However, Minnesota judges have a lot of discretion when it comes to deciding to restrict an ex’s boyfriend/girlfriend from being around the child.
-Therefore, it’s not enough to just say, (for example) that the ex’s partner is dangerous, and thus, shouldn’t be allowed around the child.
-Instead, the other parent needs to show (using very specific examples and facts) how the ex’s partner is dangerous to the child.
-In such cases, it can be highly advantageous to hire a family law attorney.
+However, Minnesota judges have a lot of discretion when it comes to deciding whether or not to restrict an ex’s boyfriend/girlfriend.
+In addition, it’s not enough to say that the ex’s partner is dangerous, and thus, shouldn’t be allowed around the children.
+Instead, the other parent is required to show (using very specific examples and facts) how the ex’s partner is dangerous to the child.
+A family law attorney would be highly advantageous at this point.